Reading ADV Data with MHKiT

 Once in the true ENU frame of reference, we can calculate the principal flow direction for the velocity data and rotate it into the principal frame of reference (streamwise, cross-stream, vertical).
 Principal flow directions are aligned with and orthogonal to the flow streamlines at the measurement location.

-.
+First, the principal flow direction must be calculated through calc_principal_heading.
 As a standard for DOLfYN functions, those that begin with “calc_*” require the velocity data for input.
-This function is different from others in DOLfYN in that it requires place the output in an attribute called “principal_heading”, as shown below.
+This function is different from others in DOLfYN in that it requires placing the output in an attribute called “principal_heading”, as shown below.

 [8]: